- Rating: 8.5/10

-There’s something about great music that encases you and takes you into a different realm.
-The right kind of music can bring calm, and mix that formula with great graphics, you’re onto something great.
+There’s something about good music that enchants you and takes you into a different realm.
+Soothing music can calm you down.
+Mix that with beautiful graphics, and you’re onto something great.

-Now let’s take that up a notch, and add in a gameplay that mesmerizes you and demands your attention.
-You’re not just playing a game, you’re experiencing it.
+Now let’s take that up a notch; add in a gameplay to the mix that mesmerizes you and demands your attention.
+You can’t look away… because now you’re not just playing a game, you’re immersed in it.

 Behold Monument Valley 2!

-While the design and structure of the game remains the same (which is good, in my opinion since the original was already great), the story has changed a little this time.
+While the design and structure of the game remains the same (which is good, in my opinion since the original was stunning), the plot has changed a little this time.